 Utah Sex Crime Defense Team

-Though you’re understandably upset, we can assist you with your case.
+Though you’re understandably upset, we can assist you with your sex crime charges.
 As top sex crimes lawyers in Salt Lake City, we can work with you to fight your charges and hopefully get you back on track with your life.
-Because these changes are serious, our team will travel anywhere in Utah to defend you.
+Because sex crime charges are serious, our team will travel anywhere in Utah to defend you.